Menu Close

 • Have kinky sex or romantic sex?

-Since communication is the key to having great sex with your partner, dirty talk is a great way to communicate what you want and need your partner to do!
+Since communication is the key to having great sex with your partner, talking dirty is a great way to communicate what you want and need your partner to do!
 It helps them know emphatically in the moment that what they are doing is what you want.
 It can be fun and empowering while helping you have more meaningful sex.

 • Telling your partner “Yes!
 Don’t Stop!” and “That feels so good, right there!” is a great way to communicate that you enjoy what they are doing.
 Give yourself carte blanche to be as specific as possible because it’ll lead to more consistent sexual satisfaction.

-• Stating “Tell me what you want me to do to you” can be very powerful for your partner because it hands over the reins of control while allowing your partner to verbalize what they know feels good to them.
+• Stating, “Tell me what you want me to do to you” can be very powerful for your partner because it hands over the reins of control while allowing your partner to verbalize what they know feels good to them.

-• When you can hear your partner’s moans, ask “How does this feel?”
+• When you can hear your partner’s moans, ask, “How does this feel?”
 It can help your partner guide you with their response and validate that what you’re doing feels good.

 Tell your partner what you like, communication is key

-When it comes to sex and inhibited sexual desire (ISD), no two people are alike which means how you and your partner speak to each other about sex will vary.
-Remember: there isn’t one “right” way to be sexual and there isn’t a one-size-fits-all approach – differences will happen as you talk.
-It’s OK to disagree on different areas of sex but your differences shouldn’t result in ultimatums.
+It’s OK to disagree on different areas of sex but you don’t want your differences to result in ultimatums.
 And, sometimes, you need help from a neutral third-party like a therapist who specializes in sexual counseling for couples because they can guide the conversation about ISD where both of you benefit.
 Sex therapy can feel similar to couples therapy but it’s designed to help both individuals and couples work through any psychological, medical, or personal issues that impact and inhibit sexual satisfaction.

 Talking about sex with your partner isn’t easy for everyone.
 Sex therapy can help – reach out for a consultation to learn how.